 Not really confirming it but after disabling label_alt my edit view get back to work in a few seconds wich just CPU usage and not minutes with have DB usage.
 So it might be the cause of the problem.

 Btw: It even happened when label is set to a foreign attribute of the foreign attribute itself.
 So, to have now troubles label should be a static value from the foreign table by now.

-#7 Updated by Stefan P about 2 months ago
+#7 Updated by Stefan P over 2 years ago

 We are having this issue as well (with both, TYPO3 7 and 8).
 Our data structure is like this: products are the main table, products contain attributes via 1:n (irre, inline, so the product uid with index is inside the attributes table), And the attributes contain n:1 an attributelabel (attribute contains a field attributelabel holding a uid):

 product ---1:n--- (field w/ index product) attribute (field label) --- n:1 --- attributelabel